KIT-IAI/ePowCoRe/documentation/source/concepts.rst

 -------------

 To make the converters to and from the generic format easier to implement, the :code:`ConverterBase` class provides some helper methods.
 The ConverterBase class is an abstract class that provides a structure for the import and export process.
-The generic TypeVar :code:`Model` is used to represent the model data structure that is used by format the converter is converting from/to.
+The generic TypeVar :code:`Model` is used to represent the model core model that is used by format the converter is converting from/to.
 This can be a reference like a name or the entire model, depending on the format and provided API.

 Import
 ^^^^^^
-* :code:`to_gdf(model: Model) -> DataStructure`: Entire process of converting the model to the generic data format.
+* :code:`to_gdf(model: Model) -> CoreModel`: Entire process of converting the model to the generic data format.
 Has a default implementation of calling the :code:`_pre_import`, :code:`_import` and :code:`_post_import` methods.
 * :code:`_pre_import(model: Model) -> Model`: Pre-processing of the model like replacing references with the actual objects.
 This is called before the import process is started and can be used to modify the model before it is converted.
-* :code:`_import(model: Model) -> DataStructure`: Import process of the model.
+* :code:`_import(model: Model) -> CoreModel`: Import process of the model.
 This is called after the pre-processing and should convert the model to the generic data format.
 Optimally, this is just a mapping from the model components to the generic data format components.
 * :code:`_post_import(model: Model) -> Model`: Post processing of the model after the import process.
 This is called after the import process is finished and can be used to add additional components to the model or to modify the existing components.

 Export
 ^^^^^^
-* :code:`from_gdf(gdf: DataStructure) -> Model`: Entire process of converting the generic data format to the model.
+* :code:`from_gdf(gdf: CoreModel) -> Model`: Entire process of converting the generic data format to the model.
 Has a default implementation of calling the :code:`_pre_export`, :code:`_export` and :code:`_post_export` methods.
-* :code:`_pre_export(gdf: DataStructure) -> DataStructure`: Pre-processing of the generic data format like replacing references with the actual objects.
+* :code:`_pre_export(gdf: CoreModel) -> CoreModel`: Pre-processing of the generic data format like replacing references with the actual objects.
 This is called before the export process is started and can be used to modify the generic data format before it is converted.
-* :code:`_export(gdf: DataStructure) -> Model`: Export process of the generic data format.
+* :code:`_export(gdf: CoreModel) -> Model`: Export process of the generic data format.
 This is called after the pre-processing and should convert the generic data format to the model.
 Optimally, this is just a mapping from the generic data format components to the model components.
-* :code:`_post_export(gdf: DataStructure) -> DataStructure`: Post processing of the generic data format after the export process.
+* :code:`_post_export(gdf: CoreModel) -> CoreModel`: Post processing of the generic data format after the export process.
 This is called after the export process is finished and can be used to add additional components to the generic data format or to modify the existing components.